-Just to name a few of the many reasons: Brand photos give your business personality, professionalism and when they’re original to your business they can show dimension and creativity.
+Just to name a few of the many reasons: Brand photos, like good design, can give your business personality, professionalism and when they're original to your business they can show dimension and creativity.

 But the inevitable question always comes up.
 How am I supposed to use these photos?